This is an unbelievable, yet true story.

-Husband was absolutely convinced that this “Letter to IRS”, albeit only intended for his wife (and her attorney) to see, was the very best course of action.
-I explained to this gentleman why this plan was less-than-advisable.
+The husband was absolutely convinced that this “Letter to IRS”, albeit only intended for his wife (and her attorney) to see, was the very best course of action.
+I explained to this gentleman, as a professional tax attorney in Naperville, why this plan was less-than-advisable.

 Here are his immediate problems with that plan:

 1) He would acknowledge to his adversarial, uncooperative wife that he failed to report his own taxable income.
 He would provide this information, in writing.
 She could choose (for a number of reasons) to provide that information to IRS and the state government.
-Not only would he be taxed on the income, but the IRS would assess him an additional 75% fraud penalty under Tax Code §6663.
-What is more, the penalty (and probably the tax too) would be his alone … not hers.
+Not only would he be taxed on the income, but the IRS would assess him an additional 75 percent tax-fraud penalty under Tax Code §6663.
+What is more, the penalty (and probably the tax, too) would be his alone … not hers.

-We handle separation of assets and associated tax matters in some of the more complex marital dissolution cases.
+At Tax Law Offices in Naperville, we handle separation of assets and associated tax matters in some of the more complex marital dissolution cases.
 But we chose not to represent this person.
 Obviously, we did not write his letter, either.
-Instead, I thought it would be more helpful to explain to the man that he needed to rethink his “leverage strategy” in his divorce.
+Instead, we thought it would be more helpful to explain to the man that he needed to rethink his “leverage strategy” in his divorce.
 I hope he listened.